bufbuild-ru/docs/docs/subscription/manage/index.md

 ## Registry settings page

-::: tip NoteYou must be the owner of the organization to manage its registry.
+::: tip You must be the owner of the organization to manage its registry.

 :::